 December 6, 1833.
 Born at his maternal grandfather’s home, Edgemont, in Powhatan County, Virginia.
 Raised in Nelson and then Albemarle counties, Virginia, little is known of his childhood, other than that he was a frail, sickly child.
-Like many in the Virginia middle class, his family owned slaves, one (Aaron Burton) was very close to him.
+Like many in the Virginia middle class, his family owned slaves.
 Although an antsy student, he loved history.
 His hero was Francis Marion, the “Swamp Fox” of the Revolution.

 In 1850 he entered the University of Virginia.
 In 1853, in his third year at the University, he was convicted of the "unlawful shooting" of a fellow student and bully, George Turpin.
 Turpin had threatened Mosby, and Mosby shot him as he came at him outside his boarding house.
 While in jail, Mosby befriended the prosecutor and studied law.
 After serving seven months of a 12-month sentence, he was pardoned by the Governor of Virginia.
 Mosby then studied for the bar exam.

 On September 4, 1855, Mosby was licensed to practice law in Virginia.
 Mosby first practiced law in Howardsville, 25 miles south of Charlottesville.
 Here he met Pauline Clarke, whose father was a noted Kentucky Congressman.
 On December 30, 1857, Pauline Clarke and John Mosby were married in Nashville.
 They shared a love of literature and the classics, often reading to each other.